mlang/img2brl/README.md

 You can now do changes locally, and test them by locally running make, to see if the program still compiles.
-If you decide to commit and push your changes, they will automatically get compiled on the remote web server, and an up-to-date binary (img2brl.cgi) will be installed into /home/user/img2brl/.
+If you decide to commit and push your changes, they will automatically get compiled on the remote webserver, and an up-to-date binary (img2brl.cgi) will be installed into /home/user/img2brl.

     local$ git push
     Counting objects: 5, done.